bernardocs/resume/README.md

 ---
 ## About me
-Coffee-oriented developer that aims for quality, performance and maintainability.
-Always search the best practices of whatever I'm doing.
-Which I think that its the most effective way to reach a professional knowledge.
+Developer eager about technology and committed to excellence and efficiency in software development.

-Very interested in Big Data, Machine Learning, Compilers, Distributed Systems, Parallel Programming, Cloud, CI/CD and some other stuff.
+Has solid experience in Big Data projects, Distributed Systems, DevOps, and related areas.

+Great interest in AI, Compilers, and advanced optimization concepts.

 ---
 ## Skills